Code: Select all

 In this world view, Stock asset classes do well in the middle but shift to Gold during Deflation or to Long Bonds during Inflation.
 Cash plays more of a recessionary role.
 This view suggests application of momentum separately for Stock asset classes and Gold/Long Bonds, when they are both showing positive momentum you are likely in an economic oscillation between Prosperity and Inflation/Deflation.
 By applying momentum separately it ensures the strategy is in a diversified position to capitalize on a movement in either direction.
 If volatility becomes excessive then things get kicked out to cash.

 Disclaimer: This is not meant to be a recommendation of any kind, simply my personal observations as I have tried to develop an easy to use trading system using the PP asset classes as a starting point.
-For those that may not have read my prior posts, I personally trade a slightly more complicated strategy that is based almost exclusively on the below techniques.
+I personally trade the leveraged version of the strategy explained below.
 Some of the below info is repeated from prior posts in an attempt to summarize my journey.

 Both early literature and my personal journey with momentum strategy starts out with ranking schemes, then evolves into various asset allocations going by various names: Absolute, Adaptive, Dual, Elastic, Flexible, Minimum Variance, Modern, Relative, Risk Parity, Tactical, etc. They are all variations an a consistent theme which is variable allocation across assets using returns, correlations, covariances, volatilities, or other "crash protection" schemes.